 To facilitate iModulon characterization, we used the PyModulon Python package74. k-means clustering was used to identify component-specific thresholds, as per PyModulon recommendation, with manual editing of 16 iModulon thresholds to improve characterization efforts.
 Specifically, in large iModulons with lowly expressed genes, increasing the threshold improved interpretability of the gene contents.
 Similarly, we found some instances like Paulomycin-1, where lowering the threshold enabled us to identify potentially co-regulated genes.
 The iModulons were characterized by information from public databases, literature and based on similarities to other iModulons from other species in our iModulome analysis.
 Gene annotations and operon information was downloaded from Biocyc.org86.
 BGC regions were annotated using antiSMASH with default settings75.
 Code for our analysis pipeline, manual thresholding, and characterization of iModulons is maintained on github (https://github.com/biosustain/salb_imodulons).

-Data Availability

-All RNA-seq raw files generated from this study are available from NCBI at bioproject PRJNA1062162.
-Source codes for iModulon analysis and figures are available at https://github.com/biosustain/salb_imodulons.

-Author Contributions

-MJ performed computational analysis, generated presented results, and wrote the manuscript.
-RS, TG, MSP, NM, AS, PC, PG developed protocols and performed experiments.
-BP, LY, EO conceptualized the study.
-All authors contributed to interpretation of results, reviewed and/or edited the manuscript.

-Acknowledgements

-We are grateful to Tilmann Weber, Kai Blin, Thomas Booth and Simon Shaw for the informative discussions and input when characterizing the iModulons, and to Edward Catoiu for integrating the dataset to imodulondb.

-Funding

-This work was supported by The Novo Nordisk Foundation (NNF) Center for Biosustainability (CfB) at the Technical University of Denmark (NNF20CC0035580)

-Conflict of Interest

-The authors declare no conflicts of interest
+Supplemental information index

+Document S1.
+Figures S1–S5.

+Table S1.
+Excel file containing additional data too large to fit in a PDF, related to Figure 1.

+Table S2.
+Excel file containing additional data too large to fit in a PDF, related to Figure 2.

+Table S3.
+Excel file containing additional data too large to fit in a PDF, related to Figure 6.

 References